 - Fruit juices and smoothies count as one serving from this food group, regardless of the number of potions consumed.

 Milk, Yogurt and Cheese

-- Recommended servings: Those aged between 9-18 years need 5 servings per day from this group, with 3 servings recommended for all other age groups.
+- Recommended servings: 5 servings per day are recommended for those aged between 9-18 years, with 3 servings recommended for all other age groups.

 - Examples of one serving: A 200ml glass of milk; a 125ml pot of yogurt; or 25g (matchbox-sized) piece of hard cheese.
-Low-fat varieties from this food group are encouraged.
+Low-fat varieties are encouraged.

 - Calcium contributes to the normal growth and development of bone in children, and the maintenance of our bones and teeth.

 - Main function: These foods are good sources of protein.